NazmanRosman/ClothingAppPrototype/README.md

 We found that many young adults transitioning into college are interested in getting into fashion.
 However, they do not know where to start.

 ## Proposed Solution
-Hangin' is an app that uses Machine Learning to generate fashionable outfits from clothes in our wardrobe.
-Users may also shop for brand new clothes on this app.
+Hangin' is an app that utilizes machine learning to generate fashionable outfits.
+Users may use their phone camera to scan a piece of clothing into our virtual wardrobe, or they may shop for brand new clothes on this app.